-МАИАСК Why So Syrian?
-A Quantitative Bayesian Approach to the Perturbations Вып.
-8. 2016 of the Textual Flow in the Slavonic Recensions of the Pauline Epistles
+of the Textual Flow in the Slavonic Recensions of the Pauline Epistles

+Bulgarian 11th-century manuscript of the Apostolos of Enina (preserved in a rather poor condition).
 The South Slavic manuscripts were not taken into account by Voskresenskij.
 Moreover, Hristova-Shomova did not limit herself to the epistles from Romans to Ephesians but studied the Apostolos as a whole.
 However, the list of variant readings provided by Hristova-Shomova is far from being exhausting and by no means replaces Voskresenskij's critical edition for the five epistles.
 It is especially useful as an addition to the apparatus of Voskresenskij.